 - A review of risk management processes and practices of the Board, Risk Committee and Audit Committee was conducted.
-The findings of the review - The Board Corporate Governance Guidelines were amended to include periodic reviews of the processes and practices of the Board and Board Committees to consider if they are practice for risk management.
+The findings of the review were tabled and discussed by the Board. - The Board Corporate Governance Guidelines were amended to include periodic reviews of the processes and practices of the Board and Board Committees to consider if they are appropriately aligned with global better practice for risk management.